 12. Budget

-The cost of the tripod is another important factor that decides which tripod to buy.
+The tripod cost is another important factor that decides which tripod to buy.

-If you have a budget constraint, prioritize the above factors according to your needs and compromise on some factors to select the right tripod.
+If you have a budget constraint, prioritise the above factors according to your needs and compromise on some factors to select the right tripod.

 Never compromise on the safety of your camera equipment while making the choice.